abhiKumar-7/E_COMMERCE_PROJECT/README.md

 Key Features:

-.Product Management: Add or remove products from the cart with quantity tracking for duplicates.
+Product Management: Add or remove products from the cart with quantity tracking for duplicates.

-.Real-Time Updates: Dynamically updates the total price as items are added or removed.
+Real-Time Updates: Dynamically updates the total price as items are added or removed.

-.Persistent Storage: Saves cart contents using LocalStorage for session continuity.
+Persistent Storage: Saves cart contents using LocalStorage for session continuity.

-.Responsive Design: Mobile-friendly layout with smooth hover effects and transitions.
+Responsive Design: Mobile-friendly layout with smooth hover effects and transitions.

-.Accessibility: Includes ARIA labels for buttons to support screen readers.
+Accessibility: Includes ARIA labels for buttons to support screen readers.

-.Checkout Functionality: Displays a summary of cart contents before clearing on checkout.
+Checkout Functionality: Displays a summary of cart contents before clearing on checkout.